 Establishing a value for your US paper money requires utilizing a number of information sources as there isn’t a one stop paper money price guide or paper currency price guide.
 Our expert paper currency dealers utilize the Certified Currency Dealer Newsletter, known as the Green Sheet, recent auction sales, population reports and other information sources to appraise your notes.

 Certified U.S. Paper Currency

-We buy paper currency collections graded by CGA, CGC, PMG and PCGS Currency, in addition to “raw” or non-graded collections.
+We appraise and purchase paper currency collections graded by CGA, CGC, PMG and PCGS Currency, in addition to “raw” or non-graded US paper currency collections.
 We can also submit your notes for grading, whether for your own collection or as a preface to buying your paper money.
-This helps guarantee you the highest price possible for your U.S. currency.
-Our expert paper currency dealers utilize the Certified Currency Dealer Newletter, otherwise known as the Green Sheet, as well as recent auction sales and other information sources like population reports to price your notes.
+This helps guarantee you the highest price possible for your U.S. paper currency collection.

 American Rarities Buys U.S. Paper Currency of All Types

 - United States Notes of varying types, 1862-1994